MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-load-non-office-365-data-into-a-review-set.md

    a.
 In the **Path to location of files** box, verify or type the location of the root folder where you've stored the non-Microsoft 365 data you want to upload.
 For example, for the location of the example files shown in the **Before you begin section**, you would type **%USERPROFILE\Downloads\nonO365**.
 Providing the correct location ensures the AzCopy command displayed in box under the path is properly updated.

    b.
-Click **Copy to clipboard** to copy the command that is displayed in the box.
+Select **Copy to clipboard** to copy the command that is displayed in the box.

 7. Start a Windows command prompt, paste the command that you copied in the previous step, and then press **Enter** to start the AzCopy command.
 After you start the command, the non-Microsoft 365 files will be uploaded to the Azure Storage location that was prepared in step 4.